The following 6 steps recap how to start an online work at home business that makes money:

 Step 5: Get a Web Hosting Service

 There are free hosting services like blogger.com to be used.
-I remember when I created my first blog someone told me if I wanted to be taken serious about running a business online long term, I should consider opting in for a paying one.
+I created my first blog on that platform.
+One day someone told me if I wanted to be taken serious about running a business online long term, I should consider opting in for a paying one.

 At that time I saw it as a good enough suggestion but thought it beyond my means.
 But it’s all a question of perception and seizing opportunities at the flood.

 So when I had the possibility I created this site on a paid web hosting service.
 And I have all the services I need.

 Now I’m less likely to have problems when my business takes the Internet by the storm.